-4.2.2 Credentialing
+3.2.2 Credentialing phase

 Credentialing (or collecting credentials, evidence, confirmation) aims at identifying factors, targets and leads that could influence or improve prevention, diagnostics, treatment and quality of life.
 Examples are the discovery of drugs or biomarkers and compound or drug screening.
-Observational and population studies are also part of credentialing, including cross-sectional research, retrospective and/or prospective cohort studies and case-control studies.
+Observational and population studies can also be part of the credentialing phase, as well as cross-sectional research, retrospective and/or prospective cohort studies and case-control studies.
 The credentialing phase includes a first step towards validating the identified factors, targets or leads.

-4.2.3 Creation of modality
+3.2.3 Creation of modality phase

-The goal of creation of modality research is the extensive characterisation and further development of new inventions/modalities until there is sufficient (in vitro and in vivo) evidence from model systems or retrospective data and sample sets, to start preparing for human evaluation.
+The goal of creation of modality research is the extensive characterization and further development of new inventions/modalities until there is sufficient (in vitro and in vivo) evidence from model systems or retrospective data and sample sets, to start preparing for human evaluation.